Modular Shiny Applications

 foundrShiny: Lab Portals

-Powers three active research portals for the Attie Lab:
+Powers active research portals for the Attie Lab founder mouse studies:

 Parameter Scoping & Hierarchy